Assassination of José Calvo Sotelo: Motive and prelude

 On the night of Sunday, July 12, 1936, Lieutenant José del Castillo of the Assault Guard—a committed Socialist and member of the UMRA—was assassinated on a central street in Madrid.
 While the perpetrators remain unidentified, historians generally agree the killing was carried out by right-wing extremists and formed part of a cycle of political violence and reprisals.
 Castillo’s murder provoked a strong reaction among his colleagues at the Pontejos Barracks, particularly Captain Eduardo Cuevas de la Peña and Lieutenant Alfonso Barbeta, both visibly agitated.
-One of them reportedly threw his cap at the feet of the Director General of Security, José Alonso Mallol, who responded only by calling for calm Castillo’s funeral chapel was set up in the General Directorate of Security, attended by his family, fellow Assault Guards, and members of the socialist militia group "La Motorizada," which he had helped train.
+One of them reportedly threw his cap at the feet of the Director General of Security, José Alonso Mallol, who responded only by calling for calm.
+Castillo’s funeral chapel was set up in the General Directorate of Security, attended by his family, fellow Assault Guards, and members of the socialist militia group "La Motorizada," which he had helped train.
 Among them were Enrique Puente, Santiago Garcés, and Luis Cuenca—a close friend of Castillo and experienced marksman who had occasionally served as Indalecio Prieto’s escort.

 Former Pontejos barracks located in the Plaza de Pontejos, just behind the Puerta del Sol.
 The group of the Assault Guard of Pontejos, one of the four groups that existed in Madrid, was under the orders of commander Ricardo Burillo.
 It consisted of four companies.
 Lieutenant Castillo belonged to the 2nd, called Specialties.
 His captain was Antonio Moreno Navarro and the other lieutenant of the company was Alfonso Barbeta.

 Around midnight, Assault Guards, both in uniform and civilian clothes, gathered at Pontejos Barracks, joined by socialist militiamen and Civil Guard Captain Fernando Condés, another friend and UMRA member.
 The mood was one of outrage.
 Calls for retaliation echoed through the barracks, with accusations that the government was failing to protect left-wing officers and activists.
 Lieutenant Barbeta, returning from the medical center, addressed Castillo’s company, reportedly declaring the murder must not go unpunished—though he later claimed his intent was to calm the troops.
 He also instructed Corporal Emilio Colón Parda to discreetly select guards for a secret mission.

 A group of officers, including Captain Antonio Moreno, subsequently met with Interior Minister Juan Moles to demand immediate reprisals against those they believed responsible—primarily Falangist gunmen.
 They secured a list of suspected Falangists to be arrested.
 According to Manuel Tagüeña, a socialist militia member present that night, additional names were added to the list by a fellow militiaman, Francisco Ordóñez, who had obtained files from a recently vacated Falange headquarters.
-Historian Stanley G. Payne has claimed—without documentary evidence—that Assault Guard officers also added prominent right-wing leaders to the list, including Antonio Goicoechea, José María Gil-Robles, and José Calvo Sotelo, the latter two being parliamentary deputies with immunity.
+Historian Stanley G. Payne has written—without documentary evidence—that Assault Guard officers also added prominent right-wing leaders to the list, including Antonio Goicoechea, José María Gil-Robles, and José Calvo Sotelo, the latter two being parliamentary deputies with immunity.
 According to historian Gabriel Jackson, Castillo’s comrades sought "a spectacular act of revenge," acting independently of party leadership and without regard for the political consequences.
 They resolved to assassinate a prominent right-wing figure.